celantur/celantur-examples/server/README.md

 > [!NOTE]
 > This functionality is available starting from `24.02.2` version of Container API

-The examples are excessive but split on functions that could be easily copied and accommodated for your needs.
+The examples are split in functions that can be easily copied and accommodated for your needs.

 Before using the examples, make sure you have installed dependencies from [requirements.txt](server/requirements.txt)
 ```shell